bit-cmdr/leftofnull.com/_posts/2022-12-30-setting-up-gpg-signing-on-mac.md

 pinentry-program /opt/homebrew/bin/pinentry-mac
 ```

-Save the file and rune `killall gpg-agent` to restart the gpg-agent.
+Save the file and run `killall gpg-agent` to restart the gpg-agent.

 Let's test that everything is working by running